lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 **The official LSP16 Universal Factory address on LUKSO is: [0x1600016e23e25D20CA8759338BfB8A8d11563C4e](https://explorer.lukso.network/address/0x1600016e23e25D20CA8759338BfB8A8d11563C4e).**

-To deploy this follower system on other chains please see the [deployment section](#deployment).

 ## Simple Summary

 This standard defines a universal factory smart contract, that will allow to deploy different types of smart contracts using [CREATE2] opcode after being deployed with [Nick Factory] in order to produce the same address on different chains.